You should expect only one to contact you for every 100 visitors to your real estate website.

-The LIFT model uses the urgency of customers as the basis for your conversion rate framework.
-The value proposition, or the properties your clients are interested in, offer you opportunities.
-You can leverage these propositions to enhance relevance and clarity with your prospects.
+The LIFT model uses customers’ urgency as the basis for your conversion rate framework.
+The value proposition, or the properties your clients are interested in, offers you opportunities, and you can leverage these propositions to enhance relevance and clarity with your prospects.

 The Data36 Model

 This particular model uses quantitative data, such as the number of regular website visitors you might receive, and combines it with qualitative data.
 Your qualitative data might include important features clients desire in relevant properties.